December 1, 2024

 Yet, she did not bow to adversity.

-Margarethe’s saga is an enduring inspiration to anyone facing adversity in their pursuit of service to humanity.
+Margarethe’s saga, culminating in her honorable retirement in 1997, remains an enduring inspiration to anyone facing adversity in their pursuit of service to humanity, showcasing the ethical standards and compassion integral to nurse practices.

 Bobbi Campbell: Advocacy Against AIDS